Maternal and Child Health Federal Consolidated Programs (93.110)

 Applicant Eligibility

 Training grants may be made to public or private nonprofit institutions of higher learning.
-Research grants may be made to public or private nonprofit institutions of higher learning and public or private nonprofit private agencies and organizations engaged in research or in Maternal and Child Health (MCH) or Children with Special Health Care Needs (CSHCN) programs.
-Any public or private entity is eligible for hemophilia and genetics grants and other special project grants.
+Research grants may be made to public or private nonprofit institutions of higher learning and public or private nonprofit private agencies and organizations engaged in research or in MCH or Children with Special Health Care Needs (CSHCN) programs.
+Any public or private entity is eligible for hemophilia, genetics, and environmental health grants and other special project grants, including CISS.
+Eligible entities for the Heritable Disorders Program include a State or a political subdivision of a State; a consortium of two or more States of political subdivisions of States; a territory; a health facility or program operated by or pursuant to a contract with or grant from the Indian Health Service; or any other entity with appropriate expertise in newborn screening, as determined by the Secretary.
+Eligible entities for the Pediatric Mental Health Care Access Program include States, political subdivisions of states, and Indian tribes and tribal organizations.
+Eligible entities for the Screening and Treatment for Maternal Depression and Related Behavior Disorders Program are states.

 Beneficiary Eligibility

 For training grants: (1) Trainees in the health professions related to MCH; and (2) mothers and children who receive services through training programs.
-For research grants: public or private nonprofit agencies and organizations engaged in research or in MCH or CSHCN programs.
-For hemophilia, genetics, and special projects: (1) Public or private agencies, organizations and institutions; and (2) mothers and children, and persons with hemophilia (any age), who receive services through the programs.
+For research grants: public or private nonprofit agencies and organizations engaged in research in MCH or CSHCN programs.
+For hemophilia, sickle cell, thalassemia, genetics, newborn screening, environmental health, and other special projects: (1) Public or private agencies, organizations and institutions; and (2) mothers and children, and individuals with genetic conditions (any age) who receive services through the programs.
+For Pediatric Mental Health Care Access Program: pediatric mental health care teams; pediatric primary care providers; children, youth and families who receive services from pediatric primary care providers.

 Credentials/Documentation